loopbio/imgstore/README.md

 `$ pip install imgstore`

-After installing imgstore from any location, you should check it's tests pass to guarantee that you have a trustworthy OpenCV version
+After installing imgstore from any location, you should check it's tests pass to guarantee that you have a trustworthy OpenCV version.

+If you must install opencv from pip, such as for only reading imgstores, you can use the following command to install the latest 4.8 version

+`$ pip install "opencv-python < 4.9"`

 ## Post install testing

+Test libraries are not installed by default.
+To do so, install pytest

+`$ pip install "pytest < 8"`

 You should always run the command `imgstore-test` after installing imgstore.
 If your environment is working correctly you should see a lot of text printed, followed by the